karlocehulic19/messaging-app/README.md

 # messaging-app
-Messaing app built on top of express.js for backend and react for frontend.
+Messaging app built on top of Express.js for the backend and React for the frontend.
 Authentication is implemented using JWT tokens.

+<strong>Live application: <\strong> https://messaging-app-front.netlify.app